 Pay-Per-Click (PPC) can help give your firm a quick visibility boost.
 The concept is simple and can be turned on/off like a faucet.
 Here’s how the PPC model works:

-- You bid money on keyword phrases which are relevant to the traffic you’re chasing.
+- You bid money on keyword phrases and audiences which are relevant to the traffic you’re chasing.

 - Websites and related search queries show your ad.